Lightmatter/django-hydra/README.md

 # About

-A generic template for Django 4 using htmx based templates, Vite and Petite-vue that can be easily extended for various needs including, but not limited to, using Wagtail as a CMS
+A generic template for Django 4 using htmx based templates, Vite and Alpine.js that can be easily extended for various needs including, but not limited to, using Wagtail as a CMS

 # Prerequisites